Emerada/DataManagement/README.md

 # DataManagement

-Just for reminder Original data removed from harddisk .
+Just for reminder if Original data gone .